KVII-TV: News operation

-As of September 2016, KVII-TV presently broadcasts 22 hours of locally produced newscasts each week (with 4 1/2 hours on weekdays and one hour each on Saturdays and Sundays).
+As of September 2016, KVII-TV presently broadcasts 25 hours, 5 minutes of locally produced newscasts each week (with 4 hours, 35 minutes on weekdays and 1 hour, 5 minutes each on Saturdays and Sundays).
 In addition, KVII produces five hours of locally produced newscasts each week for its CW-affiliated subchannel KVII-DT2 (running for a half-hour each on weekdays only).
 The station may also simulcast long-form severe weather coverage on KVII-DT2 in the event that a tornado warning is issued for any county within the Texas and Oklahoma Panhandles as well as Eastern New Mexico.

 The ProNews title had been used at KVII-TV continuously since Marsh Media purchased the station from John Walton in late 1967.
 For many years, the 10 p.m. edition of ProNews was a 45-minute broadcast, but has been truncated back to 35 minutes in recent years.
 Also, ProNews 7 broadcast a noon newscast on Sundays during the 1970s and 1980s, along with the noon broadcast Monday through Friday.

 On February 6, 2012, KVII began producing a half-hour prime time newscast at 9 p.m. for KVII-DT2, which aired only on Monday through Friday nights, under the title ProNews 7 at 9:00 (now ABC 7 News: The Panhandle's News at 9:00).
 The KVII-produced program would gain additional prime-time news competitors beginning with the launch of a half-hour prime-time newscast in that timeslot on KCIT (channel 14), a program that NBC-affiliated sister station KAMR-TV began producing for the Fox affiliate in March 2001 after the station brought back a newscast for channel 14 after a 6-year absence.

 On April 6, 2015, KVII unveiled a new studio, and discontinued the previous Pro News 7 brand in favor of simply ABC 7 News.